gatvupm/hbb4all_videojs_signlanguageplugin/README.md

-# HBB4ALL Subtitles Plugin for VideoJS Player
+# HBB4ALL Sign Language Plugin for VideoJS Player

 ##Hybrid Broadcast Broadband For ALL